- Pneumonia is inflammation caused by infection that affects the air sacs in the lungs

 There are significant differences between chronic bronchitis and pneumonia:

-- Patients with bronchitis are less likely to have wheezing, shortness of breath, chills, very high fevers, and other signs of severe illness.
+- People with bronchitis are more likely to have wheezing, but less likely to have chills, very high fevers, and other signs of severe illness.

 - Those with pneumonia often cough up heavy sputum, which may contain blood.

-- X-rays of patients with pneumonia show inflammation and other changes in the lung tissue that are not seen in patients with chronic bronchitis.
+- X-rays of people with pneumonia show inflammation and other changes in the lung tissue that are not seen in people with chronic bronchitis.